baco604/threat-hunting-scenario-tor/README.md

 ### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections

-Searched for any indication the TOR browser was used to establish a connection using any of the known TOR ports.
-At `2024-11-08T22:18:01.1246358Z`, an employee on the "threat-hunt-lab" device successfully established a connection to the remote IP address `176.198.159.33` on port `9001`.
-The connection was initiated by the process `tor.exe`, located in the folder `c:\users\employee\desktop\tor browser\browser\torbrowser\tor\tor.exe`.
-There were a couple of other connections to sites over port `443`.
+Search the DeviceNetworkEvents table for any indication that tor browser was used to establish a connection using any of the known tor ports.
+On June 29, 2026, at 06:34:40 UTC, the user bacman successfully launched Tor Browser (tor.exe) on the threat-hunt-lab machine.
+The application established a successful outbound connection to the remote IP address 173.212.200.241 over TCP port 9001, which is commonly used by the Tor network to communicate with relay nodes.
+This activity indicates that the Tor client successfully connected to the Tor network.
+There were a few other connections over port 443.

 **Query used to locate events:**